bgachara/bgachara.github.io/posts/low_level_prog.md

+---
-# Low Level Programming
+title: Low Level Programming

-`Notes from the following books `
+description: bits and bytes
+dates: 2023-07-01
+tags:
-` - Low level programming.`
+  - low level prog
-` - Secret life of programs`
+  - secret life of programs
-` - Write Great Code: Understanding the machine`
+  - write great code
+---
 ## Introduction

 - Model of computation is a set of basic operations and their respective costs.